NAME

 DOWNLOAD

-The current stable version is 0.4.
+The last version written in Perl is 0.8.
 The source code is available here.

 To fetch the latest source code from the git repository, run the following command: